 The Element ID and Length fields are defined in 9.4.2.1 (General).

 The Extended RSN Capabilities field, except its first 4 bits, is a set of 1-bit fields(#291) indicating the extended RSN capabilities being advertised by the STA transmitting the element.
 The length of the Extended RSN Capabilities field is a variable n, in octets, as indicated by the first 4 bits in the field.
-The Extended RSN Capabilities field is shown in Table 9-373 (Extended RSN Capabilities field).Updated the bottom of the table as follows:
+The Extended RSN Capabilities field is shown in Table 9-373 (Extended RSN Capabilities field).

+Update the bottom of the table as follows: